 Exercise is so effective for combatting stress because of what it does to your brain.
 When you start to hit punching bags your brain increases the production of endorphins.
 These are neurotransmitters that concoct the feel-good hormones in your brain.

-Are you struggling with painful, muscle tension?
+Are you struggling with pain and muscle tension?
 Punching bags also helps to relieve muscle tightness that can collect when you experience stress.

 Through my own experience, I have found that your focus and concentration improves, you’ll also forget about the reasons why you are stressed.

 Despite its effectiveness, you cannot solely rely on punching a bag to manage underlying rage.
-And if you find your stress or anger is interfering with your life or you need stress relief beyond punching a bag, seek medical help.
+If you find your stress or anger is interfering with your life, or you need stress relief beyond punching a bag, seek medical help.

-But, if you’re in need of a simple way to rid those nasty frustrated feelings from the day then punching bags is a brilliant way to get the job done.
+But if you’re in need of a simple way to rid of those nasty frustrated feelings from the day, then punching bags is a brilliant way to get the job done.
 Plus, it’s a killer workout at the same time!